-It is important to conduct an FMEA for critical systems such as SAS.
-The basic system configuration has a risk that one failure in the system may affect the whole system from the FMEA point of view.
+6 Dependability Consideration 6.1 Redundant system configuration has a risk that one failure in the system may affect the whole system from the FMEA point of view.
 Therefore it is preferable to configure a redundant system for important or large substations.
 Ethernet switches have to be highly reliable because they are the key components that make up the LAN.
 Thus we have to select a switch which is compliant to the relevant IEC standards and is applicable in the harsh environment that is encountered in substations.
+Furthermore, when the Ethernet switch is common to several pieces of equipment, it is effective to have a redundant power supply unit in the switch in order to increase dependability, i.e. the MTTF of the switch itself.
 As for a port failure in Ethernet switches, the MTTR can be shortened, i.e. Availability can be improved by preparing spare ports in the switch.